 The physiography of Shorty Creek is characterized as moderately hilly.
-Elevations range from 150 meters (500 feet) along the Tolovana River, to 660 meters (2,161 feet) on the hilltops.
-The project is drained by Shorty Creek, Steel Creek, Wilber Creek, Eagle Creek, Slate Creek and several other seasonal drainages which feed the Tolovana River which drains across the northern and western edges of the project.
+Elevations range from 150 metres (500 feet) along the Tolovana River, to 660 metres (2,161 feet) on the hilltops.
+The project is drained by Shorty Creek, Steel Creek, Wilber Creek, Eagle Creek, Slate Creek and several other seasonal drainages, which feed the Tolovana River.
+These drainages drain across the northern and western edges of the project.

 This part of Alaska was not glaciated during the Pleistocene however, the project area was near the southwestern terminus of continental ice and winds from this cold ice mass deposited a variably thick layer of aeolian silt over much of Interior Alaska, including the Shorty Creek project area.
-Permafrost is limited to small discontinuous lenses on steep, poorly drained northfacing slopes and has posed no hindrance to past exploration.
+Permafrost is limited to small discontinuous lenses on steep, poorly drained north-facing slopes and has posed no hindrance to past exploration.
+Permafrost was encountered both during the 2015 and 2016 programs and presented additional exploration challenges.